-Tracks in Time is the name of a Heritage Lottery funded project that has conserved, captured digitally and provided free online access to the historic tithe maps that span the modern Leeds Metropolitan District.
-Each hand-drawn plan, together with its accompanying apportionment data, provides an illustration of land ownership, land occupancy and land use within the urban and rural townships of Leeds between 1838 and 1861.
+Each hand-drawn plan (together with its accompanying apportionment) provides an illustration of land ownership, land occupancy and land use within urban and rural townships of Leeds and Bradford between 1838 and 1861.
 Collectively, they represent the earliest systematic, large-scale cartographic record of the area and thus constitute an important and valuable archive resource.

 The tithe maps were originally working documents for diocesan and parish officials in the mid-nineteenth century.
-Although generally in good condition, several of the plans had become fragile and suffered peripheral damage following many years of use.
-Some had accumulated a layer of coal dust due to previous exposure to poor storage conditions.
-Expert conservation work was therefore undertaken by West Yorkshire Archive Service to carefully clean and repair the maps, restoring each one to its original splendour and so prolonging the long-term survival of the collection.
+Although generally in good condition, several of the plans had become fragile and suffered minor damage following many years of use.
+Some had accumulated a layer of coal dust due to previous poor storage conditions.
+Expert conservation work was therefore undertaken by West Yorkshire Archive Service to clean and repair the maps, restoring each one to its original splendour.